Kitware/vtk-examples/src/Cxx/Math/1DTupleInterpolation.md

 purpose of interpolating 1D functions.
 Internally the program investigates two functions: *sine* and *Runge* function with sparsely distributed supporting points.
-The application uses different interpolation modes: '''linear''', '''cardinal spline''' and
+The application uses different interpolation modes: `linear`, `cardinal spline` and `Kochanek spline`.
-'''Kochanek spline'''.
 Moreover, the example offers the "--csv-output" (or "-co") option which causes the program to generate CSV-sheets reflecting the interpolated data.
-In order to demonstrate the spline interpolation behavior at the edge regions, we use the '''open''' and
-'''closed''' interval spline options as well.
+In order to demonstrate the spline interpolation behavior at the edge regions, we use the `open` and `closed` interval spline options as well.
 For example, a Kochanek-interpolation of the Runge function:

 <img style="float:middle" src="http://www.vtk.org/Wiki/images/a/aa/Tuple1D_Kochanek_interpolation.png">